 Hardened Martensitic Stainless Steel

 Martensitic steel becomes stronger and harder after heat treatment, which is among its main benefits.
-When heated and rapidly cooled, the atoms become what is known as body-centered tetragonal, a distorted position which makes the steel harder and stronger.
+When heated and rapidly cooled, the atoms become what is known as body-centered tetragonal, a distorted position that makes the steel harder and stronger.
 Numerous processes can be utilized in order to harden martensitic steel.

 By heating it in order to form precipitates which prevent the movement of defects in the steel's molecular structure, the steel is hardened.
 The containment of these defects makes the metal harder and stronger.
 After heating, it is then stored for hours at an elevated temperature until the process, which is often used to increase the strength of the martensitic steel, is complete.